 MightyRecruiter is a highly rated free candidate sourcing tool.
 It was voted into the Top 20 Most User-Friendly Applicant Tracking Softwares by Capterra and given four stars by both Capterra and TrustPilot.

 MightySourcer is a Chrome Extension that helps find contact information for candidates that you are interested in so that they can be added to your MightyRecruiter account.
 MightySourcer works with Facebook, Twitter, GitHub, LinkedIn and other social media platforms to find information for you.
+Leveraging Facebook, and GitHub sourcing tools provide a broad range of candidates to choose from.

 Once you have the information for the candidate, you can send them an email invitation from the extension so that you can begin a conversation about your job offering.
 This is a useful tool for finding passive candidates and establishing communication.

-MightySourcer is also a convenient tool to use if you are part of a team that is looking for new hires.
+MightySourcer is also a convenient free candidate sourcing tool to use if you are part of a team that is looking for new hires.
 Once you are on the page of a candidate that you are interested in, you can click on the extension, have it search the candidate and compile information.
 In a few clicks, the relevant information will be included in an attachment and sent to your colleage to review.

 This tool is useful for saving you time and work during the sourcing process.